raywu60kg/tensorflow-project-demo/README.md

 If you want to change the model structure, you can change the `model.py`.
 Also, If you want to change the hyperparameters search space, you can go to `config.py`.

  About the hyperparameter search algorithm, I am using the random search for this demo but if you want to try other searching algorithm, you can change `train.py`.

+ I have another project use lightgbm as the back bone model.
+Take a look about the project [**lightgbm-project-demo**](https://github.com/raywu60kg/lightgbm-project-demo)

 ## Here are some documentations
 [How to set up the working environment for this project](docs/dev_mode.md)